Report on the GCM Resources AGM, 4 Hamilton Place, London W1,

 Resolution 3 was to re-appoint James Hobson as a director.

-Our friend Sam Brown asked, “Why move from international development to one of most controversial companies?”
+Our friend Sam Brown asked, “Why move from international development to one of the most controversial companies?”

 James Hobson said he had spent ten years in East Timor and found that NGOs were not effective, and that in order to develop, the country needed jobs.
 It was because of development opportunities for jobs that he joined GCM.